scferro/scferro.github.io/_projects/(05) 2d_physics_engine.md

 ---
 name: 2D Physics Engine From Scratch
-tools: [Python, Lagrangian Dynamics, Rigid Body Transform, Impact Update]
+tools: [Python, Lagrangian Dynamics, Rigid Body Transforms, Impact Physics]
 image: https://scferro.github.io/assets/jack_in_box.gif
 description: Simulated a planer multi-body dynamics of a jack in the box with external forces and impacts.
 ---